 The CABI Board monitor the key strategic risks for CABI, usually no more than 10, and a separate Strategic Risk Register (SRR) is updated annually for their review.
-This is in slightly different format from the underlying registers and has risk rating score of 1-5 for I and L rather than 1-3.
-The SRR is also accompanied by a "Heat Map", as attached at appendix 2, showing the direction of travel of the strategic risks and also using a slightly different weighting approach, treating risks with possible high Impact with more significance than those with high Likelihood.
+The SRR is also accompanied by a "Heat Map", as attached at appendix 2, showing the direction of travel of the strategic risks.